 The kids have transformed the house into a pillow fort, pulled every book from the shelves and brought every toy into the living room and it’s only 11 a.m.
-Here’s the perfect travel‑inspired remedy: seven virtual field trips, from watching the animals at the San Diego Zoo to exploring outer space with NASA.
+Here’s the perfect travel‑inspired remedy: twelve virtual field trips, from watching the animals at the San Diego Zoo to exploring outer space with NASA.
 Send them on these far‑flung explorations around the planet, all from the comfort of the couch.

 Photo: courtesy of the AGO

 Curate your own exhibition at the Art Gallery of Ontario —Toronto’s AGO takes its creative, family‑based activities online by allowing guests to browse the gallery’s extensive collection of art and curate their own exhibition using filtering options like time period, artist and object.
 Treat your search like a digital scavenger hunt and try to find kid‑friendly pieces like the Bear sculpture by Inuit‑artist Ningeoseak Pudlat or one of the naval model ships.

 Swim with African penguins at the San Diego Zoo —Set in Balboa Park, this world‑famous zoo is home to more than 3,500 rare and endangered animals.
 The website offers educational activities, but the real draw is the live video stream of the zoo animals.
 Watch African penguins swim alongside leopard sharks or “visit” the Safari Park to see tigers and baboons.
 Parents will appreciate the website’s teacher resources and activity guides that range from kindergarten to grade 5.